BRIEF-Hexcel Q1 gaap earnings per share $0.70

 * Q1 adjusted earnings per share $0.60

-* Hexcel -now expect 2017 commercial aerospace sales to be modestly higher compared to 2016

-* Hexcel Corp says expect 2017 total space & defense and industrial sales to be in line with initial guidance
+* Hexcel Corp - for 2017 expect total space & defense and industrial sales to be in line with initial guidance

-* Hexcel Corp says on track with startups of our previously announced new greenfield sites in france and morocco
+* Hexcel Corp - are also on track with startups of previously announced new greenfield sites in france and morocco

-* Hexcel Corp- remain confident in achieving our 2017 guidance of adjusted diluted eps of $2.64 to $2.76 and free cash flow of more than $100 million
+* Hexcel Corp - we expect remaining three quarters of 2017 to be more in line with our initial expectations

-* Hexcel Corp sees 2017 accrual basis capital expenditures of $270 to $290 million Source text for Eikon: Further company coverage:
+* Fy2017 earnings per share view $2.72 -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage:

 * Now expecting revenue for 2017 to be less than 2016 but expects activity to pick up in second half of 2017 into 2018 Source text for Eikon: Further company coverage: